TikCover has several layers of protection to look after your ticket cost in the event of things like…

 - Changing your mind on a ticket purchase.

 - Your partner deciding not to come to an event with you.

-- Being forbidden to attend by your parents.
+- Being forbidden to attend by a parent, guardian or government authority.

 - Illness or injury to someone other than a ticket holder.

 - Evacuation or cancellation due to terrorism threat, fire threat, criminal mischief threat, unruly or illegal behaviour at the event causing the event to be shut down or preventing it from proceeding.

 - Transport problems.